balena-io-experimental/balena-migrate/README.md

 This option **must** be specified.
 It specifies the balenaOS image that will be flashed to the devices boot device.
 The script will fail if the file is not specified or does not exist.

-The script expects the image to be in gzipped format.
+The script expects the image to be in gzipped or zip format.
+In case of a zip archive the file will be unpacked and recompressed using gzip.

 The script expects the file to be tagged with the target platform as follows: